MicrosoftDocs/winrt-api/windows.applicationmodel.userdatatasks/userdatatasklistsyncmanager_lastsuccessfulsynctime.md

 # Windows.ApplicationModel.UserDataTasks.UserDataTaskListSyncManager.LastSuccessfulSyncTime

 ## -description
+Gets or sets the last time the [UserDataTaskList](userdatatasklist.md) was successfully synced with the server.

 ## -property-value
-The last time the [UserDataTaskList](userdatatasklist.md) was successfully synced with the server.
+The last time the **UserDataTaskList** was successfully synced with the server.

 ## -remarks